schklom/Mirror-workflows/README.md

 - Feedropolis
 - Spreed
-- TGTG (TooGoodToGo, but the creator accepted my pull request and supports arm, so I don't maintain this)
+- TGTG (TooGoodToGo, but the creator accepted my pull request to support arm, so I don't maintain this anymore)
 - TT-RSS